barnehcodes/java_project/README.md

 # java_project
-this project displays a simple log in interface
+this project displays a simple log in interface and verfies the login correspondent with the sql database.